About the webinar:

-Jay Fiske, Vice President of Business Development, Powerhouse Dynamics
+Jay Fiske, President, Powerhouse Dynamics

 Jay is a cleantech executive and investor with 17 years’ experience building businesses and bringing innovative and emerging technology products to market.
 Before joining Powerhouse Dynamics, Jay was actively involved in numerous cleantech start-ups, both through his consulting firm, 5312 Consulting LLC and as Vice President of Operations for Wakonda Technologies, a Boston-area start-up developing high-efficiency, low-cost, flexible photovoltaic modules.
 Prior to Wakonda, Jay was a General Partner at the Massachusetts Green Energy Fund (MGEF), a venture capital fund focused on making early-stage investments in clean technology companies.
 Jay also held various leadership positions in business development and product management for Teradyne, Incorporated.
 Jay holds an MBA and MS in mechanical engineering from the Massachusetts Institute of Technology where he was a Fellow in the Leaders for Global Operations (LGO) program.
 He earned his BS in mechanical engineering from Yale University.